South Africa: Slow Motion Denialism - Our Leaders Are Allowing the HIV Response to Collapse

 Yet, in the last few weeks:

-- Early Infant Diagnosis (EID) rates have somewhat recovered, too late for many.
+Early Infant Diagnosis rates have somewhat recovered, too late for many.
 Infants with HIV have extremely high mortality.
-These are the bodies behind the pause the Minister refuses to call a collapse.
+These are the bodies behind the pause the minister refuses to call a collapse.

 Repeated offers of help and pleas for meetings and consultations from local experts and civil society have been ignored by the country's leaders.
 This includes a letter signed by numerous organisations and individuals from across the country's most respected institutions, setting 7 July as a deadline for a response.